totallynotadi/better-notion/README.md

 | --------------------------------------------------------------------- | ---------------------------------------------------- |
 | ![Official Notion Desktop App screenshot](assets/notion-official.png) | ![BetterNotion screenshot](assets/better-notion.png) |

-BetterNotion is simply an desktop app which simple renders the notion website inside a webview, built with electron.
+BetterNotion is simply an desktop app which simply renders the notion website inside a webview, built with electron.
 The UI changes are done by injecting custom CSS.

 BetterNotion makes the following UI changes:
 - remove default window titlebar.
 - change font to Inter.
 - make UI adjustments to fix side effects caused from removing the titlebar.